mycroftwilde/devil-steps-in-a-myth-system/README.md

 My brain doesn't think linerally, also, in another sense it thinks hyper-linerally... hyper-linerally but with a web's structure? something like that...

-Let's have some fun now.
+I think it's really time to have some fun... don't you?

 -M